Likes, Budgets, and Equilibria: Designing Contests for Socially Optimal Advertising: Introduction

 \subsection{Our Contributions}

-The contributions of this paper is summarized as follows. \begin{itemize}[leftmargin=10pt, itemsep=0pt, parsep=0pt, topsep=0pt] \item We introduce a fast and slow timescale model of awareness spread in a social network where on the firms update their budget strategies on the slow timescale and the individuals update their awareness on the faster timescale (\Cref{sec:two-timescale}). \item We generalize the awareness level convergence on the faster timescale for the individuals in a network from two firms in \cite{bimpikis2016competitive} to $m$ firms (\Cref{sec:awareness}). \item On the slower timescale, we show that the budget strategy of the firms converge to a Nash equilibrium (NE) (\Cref{thm:BRD_convergence}).
-However, the \emph{social welfare} at the Nash equilibrium may not be optimal (\Cref{ex:welfare-nash}). \item Our results show how a network policymaker or a regulatory authority can set the rules of the contest, by choosing an appropriate \emph{contest success function}, such that the NE is unique and the social welfare is maximized (\Cref{thm:welfare-max}). \item Though the theoretical guarantees depend on certain assumptions, experiments show that the convergence to NE and its desirable social welfare properties are achievable on realistic synthetic data (\Cref{sec:exp}). \end{itemize} Due to space limitations, some details of the proofs and experiments have been deferred to the supplementary material.
+The contributions of this paper are summarized as follows. \begin{itemize} \item We introduce a fast and slow timescale model of awareness spread in a social network where the firms update their budget strategies on the slow timescale and the individuals update their awareness on the faster timescale~(\Cref{sec:two-timescale}). \item We generalize the awareness level convergence on the faster timescale for the individuals in a network from two firms in \cite{bimpikis2016competitive} to $m$ firms (\Cref{sec:awareness}). \item On the slower timescale, we show that the budget strategy of the firms converges to a Nash equilibrium (NE) (\Cref{thm:BRD_convergence}).
+However, the \emph{social welfare} at the Nash equilibrium may not be optimal (\Cref{ex:welfare-nash}). \item Our results show how a network policymaker or a regulatory authority can set the rules of the contest, by choosing an appropriate \emph{contest success function}, such that the NE is unique and the social welfare is maximized (\Cref{thm:welfare-max}). \item Though the theoretical guarantees depend on certain assumptions, experiments show that the convergence to NE and its desirable social welfare properties are achievable on realistic synthetic data (\Cref{sec:exp}). \end{itemize} For better readability, some details of the proofs and experiments have been deferred to the supplementary material.